Before refinancing your mortgage, look at interest rates, your financial situation, market conditions and your refinance options.

 Ensure Upgrades are Easily Accessible

-If you've made home upgrades that can increase your home's appraised value, it's also important to make home upgrades easily accessible for the appraiser.
-The appraised value is the basis the lender will use in determining your equity in the home and thus, the loan amount, terms, and whether you need PMI.
+If you've made home upgrades that can increase your home's appraised value, it's important to make them easily accessible for the appraiser.
+The appraised value is the basis the lender will use to determine your equity in the home and, thus, the loan amount, terms and whether you need PMI.

 A house appraisal looks at the structure of the home, as well as the neighborhood and comparable homes, to determine its current market value.
-You can do an unofficial appraisal on your home by comparing similar homes within the neighborhood that have recently sold.
+You can get a free or low-cost house appraisal that compares your property with recently sold homes in the area.
 However, you will need an official home appraisal for loan approval.
-In some cases, you may get an appraisal for free.

 Aim for a Break-Even Point Within 2-3 Years